Lifecycle Callbacks Deep Dive

 Microtask Scheduling & Hydration Sequencing

-Custom element upgrades are processed synchronously during HTML parsing, but callback execution is queued.
-When a script dynamically inserts elements, the browser schedules upgrades in the microtask queue.
-This guarantees that constructor runs before connectedCallback, but does not guarantee synchronous rendering.
+Custom element upgrades are processed synchronously during HTML parsing, but callback execution may be queued via microtasks when elements are created via document.createElement().
+This guarantees that constructor runs before connectedCallback, but does not guarantee synchronous rendering relative to sibling elements.

 Parent-Child Callback Determinism